datavil/framex/README.md

 # FRAMEX

-Getting __testing datasets__ made easy.
+Getting __test datasets__ made easy.
 Built on top of polars.

 ## Installation

-to get started, install the library with:
+To get started, install the library with:

 ```shell
 pip install framex